 3) It improves your posture = typing faster means less sitting at your desk

-Posture may seem unimportant when improving your typing speed, yet it can help you type faster.
+Posture may seem unimportant when it comes to improving your typing speed, but it can help you type faster.

-Typing skills will be part of almost any office-based job.
+Typing skills are essential for almost any office-based job.
 Everyone knows that sitting down without taking a break is bad for your posture, so reducing the amount of time you spend in front of the computer makes sense.

 If you spend a lot of time typing at your desk, increasing your speed can help improve both the quality and duration of your posture.
 It will lead to less time spent typing at your desk, which means more time standing up and stretching to avoid hurting your back or neck.

-Proper typing posture will make it easier to touch type and avoid neck and wrist pain.
+Maintaining proper typing posture will make it easier to touch-type and reduce the risk of neck and wrist pain.
 You will become more aware of correct posture, and your neck will no longer be strained by looking down at the keyboard while you type.

 4) Improving your typing speed will also improve your focus